tidyrocks/tidyrocks/README.md

 💞️ I’m looking to collaborate with a marketing expert, expert sales.
 The code not is problem for me.

 📫 How to reach me ... maybe I can lead your new software development if it break my mind.
+[IG: gus.salazar.s](https://www.instagram.com/gus.salazar.s)

 😄 Pronouns: ...